-My physical inspection of the roof void area was restricted due to personal items, insulation material and areas visible from the floored sections.
+My physical inspection of the roof void area was restricted due to insulation material, stored items and areas visible from the floored sections.

 My inspection of the roof covering was restricted from ground level and some parts were not visible.